pyOpenSci/lessons/contribute-open-source/edit-commit-files.md

 ---

 (pyos-edit-commit-files)=
 # Your First Edits to a File in Your Fork: Edit & Commit

-Now that you've [identified and comment on an issue](identify-github-issue), [forked the repository](fork-repo) and received approval to work on an issue, it's time to make your changes.

-> **💡 Reminder:** Your fix should be **small and text-based**, like updating documentation or fixing a typo.

-:::{admonition} What you'll learn
-:class: tip
+> In this lesson, you’ll learn how to:
-You’ll edit a file directly in your **fork** using GitHub’s interface and commit the changes using only the native GitHub interface.
+> <i class="fa-solid fa-circle-check" style="color: #81c0aa;"></i>edit a file directly in your **fork** using GitHub’s interface and commit the changes using only the native GitHub interface
+>

-NOTE: If you want to work on the files locally on your laptop, you will need to [clone or make a copy of your repo locally](clone-repo).
+> If you want to work on the files locally on your laptop, you will need to [clone or make a copy of your repo locally](clone-repo).

+Now that you've [identified and commented on an issue](identify-github-issue), [forked the repository](fork-repo), and received approval to work on an issue, it's time to make your changes.

+:::{tip}
+💡 Your fix should be **small and text-based**, like updating documentation or fixing a typo.
 :::

 ## How to edit a file in your fork